HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 - Monthly expenses.
 What are they?
 If you have an annual expense, simply divide it by 12 to get your monthly average.

 - Your monthly income.
-Be sure to record the income that you make from all the different aspects of your blog + biz!
+Be sure to record the income that you make from all the different aspects of your business!
 Things like advertising, sponsors, digital products, etc.

-7. What will you do for social media promotion + marketing?
+7. What will you do for social media promotion + marketing to get the word out?

 - Social media strategy.
 What is it?
 Write down which social media platforms that you'll use and record your strategy for each!
 For example, for Instagram you could write something like, '"spend 10 minutes a day liking, commenting and interacting on Instagram and post at least 1 awesome image a day."